 The York County History Center has benefited from the generosity of others for many years.
 Donations of artifacts such as furniture, paintings, glassware, clothing, machinery and other objects have been given to the Collections Department.
 Donations of ephemera such as maps, manuscripts, photographs and books have been given to the Library & Archives.
 It is these gifts that help keep our collections current and growing.
 This allows us to fulfill our mission of collecting and preserving the history of the area and inspiring people to explore the wonderful history and culture of York County Pennsylvania.

 To make a library donation, please contact Lila Fourhman-Shaull, Director of Library & Archives.
-For more information about donating and item to our collection, please contact Rachel Warner, Acting Director of Collections.
+For more information about donating and item to our collection, please contact Rachel Warner, Director of Collections.

 Memorial & Tribute Gifts

 A Memorial or Tribute gift to the York County History Center is a special way to remember someone who had an interest in history or heritage, or to honor someone who is marking a special occasion or accomplishment in his or her life such as a birthday or a graduation.

 Making a Memorial or Tribute gift is a unique and touching way to honor someone special in your life.
 Your Memorial or Tribute gift creates a special remembrance while helping the History Center continue to collect, preserve and share history for future generations to enjoy.